 When the hunter arrived, he was perplexed at why the unbound goose stayed put.
 The commander-in-chief told the hunter that he loved his king so much he would not leave and begged to be killed in the Bodhisatta’s place.
 This devotion softened the hunter’s heart and he released the Bodhisatta, tenderly removing the snare and washing away the blood.
 Through the power of his kindness, the Bodhisatta’s wound magically healed as if it never happened.

-The two geese knew the hunter lost money by setting them free and they decided to thank him by going to the city and convincing the king to shower him with riches.
+The two geese knew that the hunter lost money by setting them free and they decided to thank him by going to the city and convincing the king to shower him with riches.
 The hunter warned them not to go because kings are erratic and they might end up as pets or dinner.
 But they insisted; the commander-in-chief saying that if he could sway a hunter who has blood on his hands, then he could convince a king.

 So they went to the palace and the hunter told his tale, proclaiming the great virtue of the commander-in-chief.
 The king, a righteous leader, sat the geese in golden chairs and fed them parched corn, honey, molasses, and other choice foods.
 During a friendly chat after the meal, the Bodhisatta said the hunter deserved great riches.
 The king agreed and gave him a large house, a splendid chariot, loads of gold, and control of a village worth a hundred thousand coins annually in profit.